EnricosPantry/PickledRoots/README.md

 This is a repository of notes from a personal Arch Linux and Windows 11 dual-boot setup on a device affectionately named Wasabi.

 The system was used as a main daily driver between 2022 and 2025.
 The purpose of this documentation is to capture a snapshot of how it was during its active years, rather than to provide an up-to-date guide.
 The vast majority of the processes can still be followed today; bear in mind, however, that some packages and commands may be out of date.
+The actual system configuration files are included in this repository; they have been preserved as-is, and some contain minor errors and technical inconsistencies.
+They were part of a fully working system nonetheless.

 ## About